-For instance, that crescent-shaped ice you find in bars is designed to prevent splash back when bartenders pour a drink.
+For instance, that crescent-shaped ice used in bars is designed to prevent splash back when bartenders pour a drink.

-Smaller cubelet ice is designed so hospital patients can chew them and stay hydrated.
+Smaller cubelet ice is designed so hospital patients can chew it to stay hydrated.

 For outdoor events, you should choose a larger ice cube rather than a smaller one.
 Large ice won’t melt nearly as fast small, crushed style ice.

-Hoshizaki crescent cubes are also a great choice for outdoor parties, since they are clear and slow-melting.
+Hoshizaki crescent cubes are a great choice for outdoor parties, since they are clear and slow-melting.